SeanWard1979/Covid-19-Cases-Deaths-and-Tests-by-Region/README.md

 have the highest case, death, and testing rates?
 How does the number of cases and deaths compare through the first six months with each region?

 # Tableau Story
-My Tableau storyboard shows the results of my study complete with charts, analysis, recommendations, and possible further studies: https://public.tableau.com/shared/CP7MKYKQK?:display_count=y&:origin=viz_share_link
+My Tableau storyboard shows the results of my study complete with charts, analysis, recommendations, and limitations: https://public.tableau.com/shared/CP7MKYKQK?:display_count=y&:origin=viz_share_link